Newtonian Particles are Dense

 Let particle P, with a rest mass , be in an excited state characterized by the norm of its radius vector .
 The density is defined by .
 So the Newtonian condition that implies that

-From the discussion above about enthalpy, we have Then, eliminating the mass from the last two equations yields
+From the discussion above about enthalpy, we have Then, eliminating the mass yields

 Momentum is the modern English word used for translating the phrase “quantity of motion” that Sir Isaac Newton uses on the very first page of his great book, the Principia1Isaac Newton, Mathematical Principles of Natural Philosophy, page 639.
 Translated by A Motte and F Cajori.
 University of California Press, 1934..
 So to understand motion EthnoPhysics starts by using sensation to define the momentum as follows.

 Sensory Interpretation: The momentum is defined by a difference between the wavevector of P and a scaled-down version of the frame’s wavevector.
 Recall that the wavevector has previously been interpreted as a mathematical representation of somatic and visual sensation.
 So momentum is like the audio-visual contrast between a particle and its reference frame.
-This juxtaposition attracts attention because it is important for situational awareness.
-The EthnoPhysics definition of momentum works by expressing the relevance of reference sensations like seeing the Sun, seeing blood and seeing gold.
+This juxtaposition attracts and holds our attention because it is necessary for situational awareness and survival.
+The EthnoPhysics definition of momentum works by expressing the relevance of reference sensations.
+Seeing the Sun, seeing blood and seeing gold are vividly pertinent for understanding motivation, movement and motion.

 De Broglie’s Postulate